Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

-Let $A_Y$ be the pullback of $A$.
+\emph{Step 5.} In this step we introduce a divisor $D_Y$.
+Let $A_Y$ be the pullback of $A$ to $Y$.
 By boundedness of the length of extremal rays [\ref{kawamata-bnd-ext-ray}] and by the base point free theorem, $K_{Y}+\Gamma_{Y}+3dA_{Y}$ is nef and big and semi-ample, globally.
 Pick a general